Dublar Char

 Dublar Char is an island in Bangladesh with an area of 66.5 km2, located in the Bagerhat District of the Khulna Division.
-It's a tourist destination inside Sundarban.
-Only Teletalk Internet & Mobile Network is available here.
-Fisherman live here during fishing season for three to four months and who have demanded a floating hospital from the Government of Bangladesh.
+It's a tourist destination within Sundarban.
+Fishermen live here during the fishing season for three to four months and have demanded a floating hospital from the Government of Bangladesh.
 The island hosts a Raas Mela (fair) annually.